bruno-yamada/zet/202107/20210728013340Z/README.md

   decrease resources as the demand itself increases or decreases
-- a service can have high scalability, but not high elasticity, meaning you might be able to scale it out as needed, but it might not be possible to keep scaling in and out as the demands shifts
+- a service can have high scalability, but not high elasticity, meaning you might be able to scale it out as needed, but it might not be possible to keep scaling in and out as the demands shifts rapidly
 - Some interpret scalability as a long term strategic thing, while elasticity is more about short-term tactical usage